Table Tennis Regular Challenge Tunisia Station: The Chinese team won two championships-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Tunisia, August 6th.
-The World Table Tennis Major League (WTT) regular challenge match in Tunisia ended on the 6th.
-The Chinese team won the women’s singles and women’s doubles championships.
+The World Table Tennis Major League (WTT) regular challenge match in Tunisia ended on the 6th, and the Chinese team won the women’s singles and women’s doubles championships.

 Zhang Rui’s opponent in the women’s singles final was 14-year-old Japanese player Miwa Harimoto.
 Zhang Benmeihe dragged the game into the tiebreaker with a total score of 1:3 behind.
 After that, the competition between the two was still fierce.
 In the end, Zhang Rui won with a total score of 4:3.